-If you read my entry on the Quebec film Cadavres then you may recall that I was in the middle of purchasing the book it was based on, written by Francois Barcelo.
+If you read my entry on the French Canadian film Cadavres then you may recall that I was in the middle of purchasing the book it was based on, written by Francois Barcelo.
 I have since read it, and I thought I would do a simple, little report.

 Let me say first of all that I definitely like the movie better.
 I’m certainly prejudiced, having seen the movie first and all that, but I prefer the movie’s take on Raymond and Angele’s relationship.
 That element of Paradise Lost that I talked about was all but missing from the book entirely.
 There was also more of a focus on their relationship in the movie.
-The book is largely about Raymond, and about his relationships with his mother, Angele, and his father.
+The book is largely about Raymond, and about his relationships with his mother, Angele (but to a lesser degree than the movie), and his father.
 There was also a lot more about how he lived his life.

 That leads me to the subject of what I learned from the book that I had wondered about while watching the movie.

 My first question was about what had gone down between Angele and Raymond in the past.
 The movie seemed to imply that they’d had an ongoing sexual relationship, but nothing was ever stated directly.
 Well, in the book, they had sex once, when Angele was 15 and Raymond was 13.
 Angele was told by their mother to basically have the birds and the bees talk with him.
 She did this by having very matter-of-fact sex with him.
 I’m not saying that this is what’s in their past in the movie, certainly, but it’s interesting to take into consideration.
 It also answers another question: how far apart are Raymond and Angele?
 Well, she’s a little less than two years older, which is pretty much what I figured.